tlsnotary/tlsn/crates/benches/binary/README.md

 #### Browser benches

+(Note, we recommend running browser benches inside a docker container (see docker.md) to avoid facing incompatibility issues observed in the latest versions of Chrome.)

-Make sure you're in the `crates/benches/` directory, build the wasm module, build the binaries, and then run the script:
+With a Chrome browser installed on your system, make sure you're in the `crates/benches/` directory, build the wasm module, build the binaries, and then run the script:
 ```sh
 cd browser/wasm
 rustup run nightly wasm-pack build --release --target web